Chapter 2 Model inputs

 Package medfate deals with simulations at stand level and, hence, the data structures defined in the package are meant to encapsulate information about a target forest stands and the properties of the soil where it grows:

-• S3 class soil is a list that is initialized using soil physical properties, but the object includes also soil parameters and state variables.
-Soil objects are described in subsection 2.3.3.
+is a data frame that is initialized using a data frame of soil physical properties, but the table includes also soil parameters and state variables.
+Soil objects are described in subsection 2.3.3. - S3 class

-• S3 class forest is a list of forest inventory data (i.e. mainly tree and shrub measurements, but can include herbaceous vegetation) corresponding to a single forest stand.
-Forest plot objects are described in subsection 2.4.4.
+is a list of forest inventory data (i.e. mainly tree and shrub measurements, but can include herbaceous vegetation) corresponding to a single forest stand.
+Forest plot objects are described in subsection 2.4.4. - S3 classes

 2.1.2 Input structures in medfateland